mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 - Blames the kingdom for not protecting people
 - The Unbound promised vengeance against the nobles
 - He doesn't know what the "component" is
-- Raven's Rest is 3 days' ride northwest
+- Raven's Keep is 3 days' ride northwest

-**Quest Complete:** Heroes have exposed the conspiracy and learned of Raven's Rest.
+**Quest Complete:** Heroes have exposed the conspiracy and learned of Raven's Keep.

 ---

-### QUEST 1.3: JOURNEY TO RAVEN'S REST (Level 3)
+### QUEST 1.3: JOURNEY TO RAVEN'S KEEP (Level 3)

-**Hook:** After exposing the conspiracy, Captain Roderic asks heroes to investigate Raven's Rest before the Unbound operation.
+**Hook:** After exposing the conspiracy, Captain Roderic asks heroes to investigate Raven's Keep before the Unbound operation.
 Time is critical.

 ---